-The Archdiocese requires that prior to enrollment or attendance in grades Kindergarten and above, each student presents or has on file with the school a certificate of immunization for the prevention of those communicable diseases for which immunization is required by the Department of Health.
-A completed Florida Certificate of Immunization (Form DH 680) is required to document the administration of prescribed immunization doses.
+The Archdiocese of Miami requires that, prior to attendance in school, each student present or have on file with the school a certificate of immunization for the prevention of those communicable diseases for which immunization is required by the Department of Health.
+A Florida Certificate of Immunization (Form DH 680) is required to document the administration of prescribed immunization doses or to document a permanent or temporary exemption therefrom.
 An exemption from immunization requirements is permissible only with a physician's certification as to the need for either a temporary or permanent medical exemption.
-An exemption from immunization requirements is not permissible for religious, philosophical, personal, or other reasons.
+An exemption from immunization for religious, philosophical, personal, or other reasons.